Creating Custom Beta Readers

 The beta reader creation wizard guides you through a 5-step process:

-- Intent — describe your ideal reader, or choose from templates.
+- Intent — describe your ideal reader, or choose from boilerplates.

 - Persona — define the reader's name, voice, and focus areas.